What is Diarrhea?

-Diarrhea is an increase in the frequency of bowel movements, as well as the water content and volume of the waste.
-It may arise from a variety of factors, including malabsorption disorders, increased secretion of fluid by the intestinal mucosa, and hypermotility of the intestine.
-It may also due to infection, inflammatory bowel diseases, side effects of drugs, increased osmotic loads, radiation, or increased intestinal motility.
+Diarrhea is defined as an increase in the frequency of bowel movements and the water content and volume of the waste.
+It may arise from various factors, including malabsorption disorders, increased secretion of fluid by the intestinal mucosa, and hypermotility of the intestine.
+It may also be due to infection, inflammatory bowel diseases, side effects of drugs, increased osmotic loads, radiation, or increased intestinal motility.

-Diarrhea can be an acute or a severe problem.
-Mild cases can be recovered in a few days.
+Diarrhea can be an acute or severe problem.
+Mild diarrhea cases can recover in a few days.
 However, severe diarrhea can lead to dehydration or severe nutritional problems.
 Problems associated with diarrhea include fluid and electrolyte imbalances, impaired nutrition, and altered skin integrity.
-Additionally, nurses and the members of the healthcare team must take precautions to prevent transmission of infection associated with some causes of diarrhea.
+Additionally, nurses and the healthcare team members must take precautions to prevent transmission of infection associated with some causes of diarrhea.

 The following are the common causes of diarrhea: